Mortgage Assumption Value

 The mortgage assumption value (MAV) is the cash equivalent, at the current point in time, of all future savings that could be achieved by assuming an existing low-interest-rate home mortgage loan rather than taking out a new higher interest rate loan and accounting for the time value of money.

-This value is associated with a specific mortgage and fluctuates as currently available interest rates vary relative to the subject mortgage.
+This value is associated with a specific mortgage and fluctuates as currently, available interest rates vary relative to the subject mortgage.
 Value is created and grows whenever the prevailing interest rate for a new mortgage loan is greater than and increasing when compared to the interest rate of the assumable mortgage.
-Similarly, the mortgage assumption value shrinks as market rates fall and hits zero if the market rate is less than or equal the rate on the assumable mortgage.
+Similarly, the mortgage assumption value shrinks as market rates fall and hits zero if the market rate is less than or equal to the rate on the assumable mortgage.

+VA loans can be assumed by anyone and are not required to be passed on to another veteran.

 Calculation

-Mortgage assumption value can be calculated as the net present value of the sum of the future monthly payment savings due to the assumable loan rate being lower than the prevailing new loan interest rate.
+The mortgage assumption value can be calculated as the net present value of the sum of the future monthly payment savings due to the assumable loan rate being lower than the prevailing new loan interest rate.
 The calculation may take different forms, below are two examples: